Automattic/jetpack/docs/development-environment.md

 ### WP-CLI

-Jetpack CLI is a command line interface for Jetpack, extending off of wp-cli for WordPress.
+Jetpack CLI is a command line interface for Jetpack, extending off of WP-CLI for WordPress.
 You can easily modify your installation of Jetpack with a just a few simple commands.
 All you need is SSH access and a basic understanding of command line tools.

 Usage: